 The Center for Teaching and Learning (CTL) provides face-to-face, online, and on campus technical support for the faculty and staff.
-CTL also provide technical-driven support on enterprise services for students.
+CTL also provides technical-driven support on enterprise services for students.

 The University has a continuous commitment to foster student success via pathways of emerging technologies to drive professional and customer-focused services.
-The Center for Teaching and Learning (CTL) strives to promote effective teaching through a commitment to best practices in instructional design and technology that maximize learning for the University community.
+The Center for Teaching and Learning (CTL) strives to promote effective teaching through a commitment to best practices in instructional design and technology.
+CTL’s goal is to maximize learning for the University community.

-eCourseware is the learning management system utilized at the University of Memphis by Desire2Learn (D2L).
-The system can be used for creating, hosting, and editing online learning resources.
+eCourseware is the learning management system utilized at the University of Memphis by Desire2Learn.
+The system can be used for creating, hosting and editing online learning resources.

-TurnItIn is an online plagiarism prevention software used to help promote originality in student work, improve student writing and research skills, and encourage collaborative learning.
+TurnItIn is an online plagiarism prevention software.
+This software is used to help promote originality in student work, improve student writing and research skills, and encourage collaborative learning.

-umBlogs, also know as blogs.memphis.edu provides a place for participants to share experiences, reflect on activities, and publish student creative works through written posts, pictures, videos, links, and comments.
-Your blog is a reflection of the power that can be created when you combine collaboration, social media and meaningful activity.
+umBlogs, also known as blogs.memphis.edu, provides a place for participants to share experiences and reflect on activities.
+Users can publish creative works through written posts, pictures, videos, links, and comments.
+Your blog is a reflection of the power that is created when you combine collaboration, social media, and meaningful activity.

-umWiki is the University document share and collaboration tool that can be used to create documents, create web pages, and share them with others for viewing and/or editing. umWiki requires an active university account for access.
+umWiki is the University document share and collaboration tool.
+This tool can be used to create documents, web pages, and share them with others for viewing and/or editing. umWiki requires an active university account for access.
 Students are allowed to create pages in their personal wiki space.
 Students are not allowed to create additional spaces.
-Faculty and staff are allowed to create as many spaces and pages as they desire. umWiki - https://umwiki.memphis.edu.
+Faculty and staff are allowed to create as many spaces and pages as they desire.